UM-iRaL/SSI-MPC-website/README.md

-# Morphable Drone Website Page
+# SSI-MPC Website Page

-This is the repository that contains source code for the [Morphable Drone Website](https://morphable-iral.github.io).
+This is the repository that contains source code for our paper [Simultaneous System Identification and Model Predictive Control with No Dynamic Regret](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=11027437).

 This code was borrowed from the [Nerfies website](https://nerfies.github.io).